Goods

 Trademark applications and registrations in Class 27 over the past 15 years.

 Class 27 covers carpets, rugs, mats, matting, linoleum, other floor covering materials for existing floors, and non-textile wall hangings.
-With approximately 12,760 live marks, it is a focused class serving the flooring and wall covering industries.
+It is a focused class serving the flooring and wall covering industries.

 What's Included in Class 27